 ACEs have been linked to a number of physical and psychological difficulties in adulthood, including anxiety, depression, substance use disorders, post-traumatic stress disorder (PTSD), obesity, cardiovascular disease, asthma and diabetes.

 Furthermore, the long-term effects of ACEs can be passed down from one generation to another.
 This means that the trauma caused by these experiences is not only felt by the individual but also reverberates through families for decades after it occurred.

 What was the impact on my friend and I?

 My friend and I had serious trust issues.
 The people who were supposed to protect us were either hurting us, or were depending on us to protect them.
 As I said earlier our situations were different.
 I was dealing with some intense psychological abuse from my narcissistic father.
 She was living through a very acrimonious divorce between her parents.

 We had to grow up before our time.
-We took on the role of confidantes and protectors of our mothers, who were totally overwhelmed by the situation.
+We became our mothers’ confidantes and protectors.

 For over 35 years my friend and I have been there for each other through thick and thin.
 She was the maid of honour at my wedding, while I was the matron of honour at hers.
 At every step of the way we helped each other overcome obstacle after obstacle, until we finally got to where we are today.

 She knows how much I have struggled and what keeps me up at night.
 So when she called me to say that she had just sent me something wonderful I immediately dropped everything and checked my inbox.
 I found a link to the following images, published by an organisation called Children’s Mental Health CMH Workshops .
 By the time I got to the tenth image I had started to cry.